About Me

 I like to say that I'm a mathematician who pretends to be a physicist sometimes, although I'd never convince the physicists of that.

 Most of my research is motivated by general relativity, where the application of geometric analysis to such problems is often described as the field of mathematical general relativity, or mathematical relativity.
 I am particularly interested in geometric inequalities for black holes, and the problem of quasi-local mass.
-Check out my publications for some examples of work on both topics.

 Photo of a crane by the harbour